shreyjain14/MCA-Assignments/Trimester-4/MICROSERVICES/CIA3/README.md

 A minimal microservice-based Job Board application built with FastAPI and PostgreSQL.
 No Docker required.

 Services:
-- Auth Service: user registration, login, JWT issuance
+- Auth Service: user registration, login, JWT issuance (also provides gRPC token verification)
 - Jobseeker Service: jobseeker profiles and applications
-- Business Service: company and job postings
+- Business Service: company and job postings (also provides gRPC job lookups and owner views)
 - Admin Service: user management (roles) via auth database
 - Gateway Service: GraphQL API over the other services using REST (mounted at `/graphql`)

 Each service runs independently with its own FastAPI app and database.
-JWT is shared across services using a common secret or validated centrally via Auth (gRPC).
+JWT can be shared across services using the same secret or validated centrally via Auth (gRPC).
 The GraphQL gateway forwards Authorization headers to the underlying REST services.

 ## Quickstart